jdaguilar/machine-learning-zoomcamp-capstone-project/README.md

 Once Minikube is installed and running, you can proceed with the following commands to build and deploy your application.

-### Deploy Churn App in Minikube
+### Deploy creditability App in Minikube

-To deploy the Churn App in Minikube, we have to follow these steps:
+To deploy the creditability App in Minikube, we have to follow these steps:

 1. Set the docker-daemon from Minikube: